 Executive functioning skills like attention, memory, comprehension, processing, and logical thinking all work together to help us learn better, think better, and act better.
 Brain training is one of my go-to methods for working on any weakness in gifted kids.
 Of course, if there was a problem with spelling, I would utilize phonics, hands-on lessons, and spelling rules to specifically work on the issue.
 But, I would be working through brain training activities at the same time to build the muscles in the brain so that the phonics, hands-on lessons, and spelling rules have a better job of “sticking.”

 Brain training is a FOR SURE tactic I use when dealing with intense behaviors, perfectionist tendencies, and anxieties that often accompany giftedness.
 The exercises and games go a LONG way in ordering the brain so that logical thinking about behaviors and emotions wins in the end.

 I’ve never been one to over-excuse the intensities of my children.
 Not that I’m insensitive at all!
 However, I’ve made it my mission as a mom to help my children understand that good character trumps acting out based on feelings.
 While it’s okay to have certain feelings, it’s not okay to do anything we want with those feelings.
 So, a good dose of discipline goes alongside a generous dose of understanding.
 Working on strategies for dealing with the intensities is a must, too.

 I sure hope these seven tips will help you homeschool gifted kids with more confidence.
-If you’d like to dig deeper on meeting the academic needs of your gifted student, I’d be overjoyed for you to read Homeschooling Gifted Kids: A Practical Guide to Educate and Motivate Your Advanced Learners.
+If you’d like to dig deeper into meeting the academic needs of your gifted student, I’d be overjoyed for you to read Homeschooling Gifted Kids: A Practical Guide to Educate and Motivate Your Advanced Learners (available on Amazon).
 In the book, I have shared all sorts of teaching strategies for gifted, creative, struggling, bored, and overzealous students.
 If you read it, I would LOVE to hear what you think!